Regency Fiction Writers

 Review the application criteria, rules, and deadlines for submission before applying.
 Visit the Scholarship Fund page for more information and the application.

-If anyone has a question about the scholarship process, please contact RFW’s Membership Director and Coordinator for A Feather to Fly With Scholarship Fund.
+If you have any questions about the scholarship process, please contact RFW’s Membership Director and Coordinator for A Feather to Fly With Scholarship Fund.